kensho-technologies/graphql-compiler/README.rst

 to expand queries that rely on macros, rewriting them into equivalent queries that do not contain any macros and therefore reflect the actual underlying data model.
 This makes them somewhat similar to SQL's idea of non-materialized views, though there are some key differences:

 - SQL views require database access and special permissions; databases are completely oblivious to the use of macros since by the time the database gets the query, all macro uses have been already expanded.

 - Macros can be stored and expanded client-side, so different users that query the same system may define their own personal macros which are not shared with other users or the server that executes the users' GraphQL queries.
 This is generally not achievable with SQL.

 - Since macro expansion does not interact in any way with the underlying data system, it works seamlessly with all databases and even on schemas stitched together from multiple databases.
   In contrast, not all databases support SQL-like :code:`VIEW` functionality.

-For now, the compiler supports one type of macro, **macro edges**, though we hope to add more types of macros in the future.
+For now, the compiler supports one type of macro, **macro edges**.
+We hope to add more types of macros in the future.

 Macro registry